 [Figure 2 about here]

-3.3 Ireland and Great Britain

-As Figure 3 indicates, the British Isles comprise populations with very different fertility trends.
-Both the Republic of Ireland (RoI) and Northern Ireland are relatively small populations, with fairly high fertility.
-RoI appears likely to stabilise above RF, and Northern Ireland to either do so as well or only fall slightly below RF.
-England & Wales – treated as one population – lost RF after the 1951 birth cohort, but appear to have stabilised slightly above 1.80 children per woman.
-Scotland lost RF by the same birth cohort, but then also lost fertility levels of 1.80 children per woman after the 1960 birth cohort.

-[Figure 3 about here]

-3. East and South Asian Countries
+3.3 East and South Asian Countries

-Figure 4 compares Taiwan, Japan and the Republic of Korea.
+3 compares Taiwan, Japan and the Republic of Korea.
 All countries industrialised very rapidly, leading to very different experiences by cohort.
 This is reflected in very rapid changes in both total fertility by cohort, and the ages of peak fertility.
-Japan is characterised by long-standing low fertility, and fertility levels by cohort were very close to 2.05 for the cohorts born between around 1933 and 1944, with some cohorts reaching this level but not others of very similar birth year; this variability between cohorts as to whether RF levels were met results in a series of vertical lines after around the age of 43 for these cohorts.
-After the 1944 cohort, fertility then fell briefly below 1.80 for around the 1945 cohort, then again after the 1960 cohort; cohorts born around 1970 look unlikely to meet 1.50, and the age at which the latter cohorts are reaching 1.30 children per woman is now approaching 40 years, so fertility may decline yet further.
+Japan is characterised by long-standing low fertility, and fertility levels by cohort were very close to 2.05 for the cohorts born between 1933 and 1944, with some cohorts reaching this level but not others of very similar birth year; this variability between cohorts as to whether RF levels were met results in a series of vertical lines after around the age of 43 for these cohorts.
+After the 1944 cohort, fertility fell briefly below 1.80 for around the 1945 cohort, then again after the 1960 cohort; cohorts born around 1970 look unlikely to meet 1.50, and the age at which the latter cohorts are reaching 1.30 children per woman is now approaching 40 years, so fertility may decline yet further.

 Taiwan perhaps saw the fastest decline of the three populations in fertility, moving from a higher fertility for cohorts born up to around 1955, to very low fertility for cohorts born after around 1970.
 Of the three populations, the Republic of Korea appears more likely to sustain fertility levels of between 1.50 and 1.80 children per woman, and so fall less far behind RF levels than the other countries.